jesseplymale/jesseplymale.github.io/aboutMe.markdown

 I like to dance--but not solo!
 [Swing dancing](http://www.dsds.org) and country dancing are my favorites.

 I enjoy taking the free, high-quality courses provided by [Coursera](http://www.coursera.org).
-I've received statements of accomplishment for the following courses (and am working on more!):
+I've received statements of accomplishment for the following courses:

 *   [Introduction to Music Production](https://www.coursera.org/course/musicproduction)
 *   [Introduction to Improvisation](https://www.coursera.org/course/improvisation)